 The death of the emperor in December of that year radically changed the political scene: the pope was determined to break the link between the imperial crown and that of Sicily and he offered Sicily to the brothers of the kings of France and England.
 Emperor Conrad IV, son of Frederick II, managed to dissuade these royal princes from actually trying to conquer Sicily (and southern Italy), but his sudden death in 1254 reopened the question.
 Manfredi, an illegitimate son of Frederick, claimed for himself the Sicilian kingdom and acknowledged the papal supremacy.
 Pope Alexander IV, a member of the Franciscan order elected in 1254, vainly continued a search for a pretender to the Sicilian throne, who was willing to lead an army to conquer it.
 His French successor Pope Urban IV was luckier: he directly offered to Charles of Anjou, brother of King Louis IX, the crown of Sicily.
 Charles was determined to have a kingdom for himself and accepted the papal offer.

 Pope Clement IV (another French pope who had been elected in 1264), in January 1266 crowned in St Peter's Charles as the new King of Sicily.
 In February 1266 the French, called Angevins after the county of their leader, defeated the mainly Arab army of Manfredi at Benevento.
-Charles ordered the killing of his enemy and then moved southwards and easily conquered Naples.
+Charles then moved southwards and easily conquered Naples.

 In 1267 the young Conradin, son of Conrad IV, relying on the revolts which had occurred in several towns of southern Italy against the Angevins, with a small army crossed the Alps.
 In July 1268 he entered Rome but his hopes to regain the kingdom vanished at Tagliacozzo, where Charles won a decisive victory over him: the young emperor fled towards the coast to try to return to northern Italy by sea, but at Torre Astura he was betrayed by the Frangipane, lords of the castle, and he was delivered into the hands of Charles, who put him to death in a central square of Naples.